Aider-AI/aider/docs/unified-diffs.md

 ---
-title: ed diffs make GPT-4 Turbo less lazy
+title: Unified diffs make GPT-4 Turbo less lazy
 excerpt: GPT-4 Turbo has a problem with lazy coding, which can be signiciantly improved by asking for code changes formatted as unified diffs.
 ---
 # Unified diffs make GPT-4 Turbo less lazy